-As gardeners, we know that iron chlorosis is a yellowing of plant leaves.
+As gardeners, we know that iron chlorosis means yellowing of plant leaves.
 But it is as important to understand why this is happening.
-Thus, this yellowing is caused by iron deficiency, an issue that is more present usually in high pH soils.
+This yellowing is caused by iron deficiency, an issue that is more present usually in high pH soils.
 However, we also need to rule out other causes, to make sure we have the right treatment.
-Thus, the yellowing of the leaves could also be a symptom of insects, fungi diseases or a history of overwatering.
-Keep on reading and find out more information on how to prevent and treat iron chlorosis in trees and shrubs.
+Leaves yellowing could also be caused by insects, fungi diseases or a history of overwatering.
+Keep reading and find out more information on how to prevent and treat iron chlorosis in trees and shrubs.

-Now, if you already ruled out the before-mentioned causes, it is time to also test your soil to see if the pH is above 7.0 to 7.5.
-Thus, this is an indication that if the pH is high, then iron deficiency is likely to be your problem.
-Furthermore, this yellowing is showing up on the leaves in a yellow color with a network of dark green veins.
+Now, if you already ruled out the before-mentioned causes, it is time to test your soil to see if the pH is above 7.0 to 7.5.
+This is an indication that if the pH is high, then iron deficiency is likely to be your problem.

 These being said, you also need to know iron chlorosis is not present only on the leaves, it can show up on an individual branch or on the entire tree.
 So we need to make sure we are treating it completely.

 Here are the best methods you should try to treat iron chlorosis: